nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-widget-for-nopCommerce.md

     ![image7](_static/how-to-write-a-widget-for-nopCommerce/image7.png)

 1. Create the controller.
 Add a `Controllers` folder in the new widget, and then add a new controller class.
 A good practice is to name plugin controllers `Widgets{Name}Controller.cs`.
 For example, **WidgetsGoogleAnalyticsController**.
 Of course it's not a requirement to name controllers this way, but just a recommendation.
 Then create an appropriate action method for configuration page (in admin area).
-Let's name it "`Configure`".
+Let's name it `Configure`.
 Prepare a model class and pass it to the following view using a physical view path: `~/Plugins/{PluginOutputDirectory}/Views/Configure.cshtml`.

     ```cs
     public async Task<IActionResult> Configure()